A list of Order of the Ancients characters in the historical portion of Assassin's Creed Origins.

 - The Unfettered: He considered killing Bayek's son a small price to pay for the chance to control both the Order of the Ancients and the future Roman Empire.
 In fact, he basically says he's proud of it to Bayek's face.

-- Villain with Good Publicity: He is a trusted ally of Caesar when he first appears.
+- Villain with Good Publicity: He is a trusted ally of Caesar when he first appears, sharing an inordinate fascination with Alexander the Great's tomb (later revealed to have more to do with his Staff, a Precursor weapon).

 - We Can Rule Together: When Bayek asks Flavius why he was spared the day his son was killed, Flavius says that he had hoped Bayek would eventually be persuaded to join the Order of the Ancients.
 Given the diverse membership of the Order, Flavius wasn't kidding.
 On the other hand, considering that the Ancients also arranged Khemu's death — the very reason for which Bayek has done everything he did throughout the course of the game — Flavius did not think this through very well.